sur950/any_link_preview/README.md

 ## Special Thanks ✨

-Thanks to everyone whoever supported, used, contributed to the package & helping in improving it.
-Special thanks goes to the following contributors:
+Thanks to all the contributors

 <a href = "https://github.com/sur950/any_link_preview/graphs/contributors">
   <img src = "https://contrib.rocks/image?repo=sur950/any_link_preview"/>